mdurst365/Trivia_Quiz/README.md

 # Trivia Quiz

   ## Description
-  A trivia quiz that allows users to either take a random quiz or make their own quiz questions
+  A trivia quiz that allows users to take a random quiz or make their own quiz questions

   ## Table of Contents